JohnBlue-git/CXX_Note/About C++/containers/README.md

 https://stackoverflow.com/questions/12931787/c11-stl-containers-and-thread-safety

 conclude:
-- it's safe to access distinct elements of the same container
+- it's thread safe to access distinct elements of the same container (const means no structure changes).
-- implementations are required to avoid data races when the contents of the contained object in different elements in the same container
+- Also, modifying the same element from multiple threads without synchronization can lead to a data race.
+So protection shall be implemented

 sample code to do the protection:
 ```c++